plerohellec/logfile_interval/README.md

 #### The parser must define:
 * A regex that extracts the fields out of each line.
 * A set of columns that will to be parsed and aggregated in time intervals.
+* 0 or more column that will be skipped if the column value matches the specified regex
 * A 'time' method that converts the mandatory timestamp field of a line into a Time object.

 #### Attributes of a column: